couchbaselabs/tuqtng/docs/n1ql-v1.md

 Final projection of evaluated result expressions is as follows:

-1. If the result expression list included '*', the result object is the original item returned from the FROM clause.
-Otherwise the result object starts empty.
+1. If the result expression list included '*' and the original item returned from the FROM clause is an object, then all the key/value pairs within this object are added to the result object.
+If it is not an object, nothing is added to the result object.
 2. If the result expression list includes `<path>.*`, the path is evaluated.
 If the result of this evaluation is an object, all the key/value pairs within this object are added to the result object.
 If the result is not an object, nothing is added to the result object.
 3. For each remaining expression in the result expression list.
 If an AS clause was specified, that identifier is used as the key in the result object and the value is the evaluated expression.
 If no AS clause was specified, a default name is generated for the key.